peasant98/PiAccessPoint/README.md

 **Requirements**:
 - Raspberry Pi with either Rasbpian Stretch or Ubuntu Mate (tested on)
-- A way to run the script on the Pi
+- A way to run the script on the Pi (example: already ssh'ed in)

 **Instructions**:
 - Based on your OS: